Cash ISA vs Investment ISA: What is best suited to you?

 You should consider in both cases that tax treatment depends on your individual circumstances and tax law may be subject to change in the future.

 It hasn’t always been the case, but Cash ISAs and Investment ISAs now share the same limits.
-From the 6th April 2016, there's also a new type of ISA to consider; an Innovative Finance ISA.
-The total amount you can save or invest in tax year 2016/17 is £15,240 and you can split this any way you like between a Cash, Investment ISA or Innovative Finance ISA.
-The Junior ISA limit for 2016/17 is £4,080.
+There's also a two new types of ISA to consider; an Innovative Finance ISA and Lifetime ISA.
+The total amount you can save or invest in tax year 2017/18 is £20,000 and you can split this any way you like between a Cash, Investment ISA or Innovative Finance ISA but can only put £4,000 into a Lifetime ISA.
+The Junior ISA limit for 2017/18 is £4,128.

 Unfortunately we don’t offer advice at Scottish Friendly, so if you are in any doubt as to whether a plan is suitable for you, you should contact a financial adviser for advice.
 If you do not have a financial adviser, you can get details of local financial advisers by visiting www.unbiased.co.uk.
 Advisers may charge for providing such advice and should confirm any cost beforehand.